-Yoyogi Park is especially exciting on Sundays when all kinds of interesting musicians and performers come out.
-Japanese rock music, martial artists, and all kinds of other street performers can be seen practicing in the park.
+Yoyogi Park is especially exciting on Sundays when many interesting musicians and performers come out.
+Japanese rock music, martial artists, and other street performers can be seen practicing in the park.

-This is a great place to see what real, local life is like in Tokyo.
+This is a great place to see real, local life in Tokyo.
 To see more of that, including this area, consider a local life tour with a guide to show you all the secrets of this corner of Tokyo.

 9. Mount Fuji

-While there are plenty of things to do in Tokyo, many tourists like to get out of the city for a day.
+While there are plenty of things to do in Tokyo, many tourists like to leave the city for a day.
 A natural destination is Mt.
 Fuji, a symbol of Japan recognized worldwide and just two hours southwest of Tokyo city.

 Most visitors prefer to take a day tour to Mount Fuji from Tokyo, so they don’t need to worry about driving or taking trains.
 There are plenty of these available, but I recommend one that includes a visit to Lake Kawaguchi or Ashi, like this bus tour.